ilamarang/Bamazon/README.md

   * [Customer View](#customer-view)
   * [Manager View](#manager-view)
   * [Supervisor View](#supervisor-view)

+## Usage
+Application requires setting up node.js and MySQL.
+Details of node and MySQL installation have been given in the sections below.

 ## Setting up Node
 Following steps will help to get this project up and running in your local system
 1. Install Node in your system using the link given below